 View your data in the New Relic UI.
 For example, use the remote write dashboard we automatically create when you set up your integration.

-The Prometheus remote write protocol does not include metric type information or other helpful metric metadata when sending metrics to New Relic.
-Because the remote write protocol doesn't include this information, New Relic infers the metric type based on Prometheus naming conventions.
+The Prometheus remote write protocol doesn't include metric type information or other helpful metric metadata when sending metrics to New Relic, so we infer the metric type based on Prometheus naming conventions.
 Metrics not following these naming conventions may not be mapped correctly.

 metricName_bucketis stored as a New Relic count metric type.